build-on-aws/content/posts/build-an-affirmation-app/index.md

 By the end of this tutorial, you will have built a web app that you can host on GitHub pages.
 Refresh the page every time you need a little serotonin boost.

-> This app was designed after the instructions given in [this helpful tutorial](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-dynamo-db.html?sc_channel=el&sc_campaign=devopswave&sc_content=build-an-affirmation-app&sc_geo=mult&sc_country=mult&sc_outcome=acq) in the Amazon API Gateway docs.
+> This app was inspired by the instructions given in [this helpful tutorial](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-dynamo-db.html?sc_channel=el&sc_campaign=devopswave&sc_content=build-an-affirmation-app&sc_geo=mult&sc_country=mult&sc_outcome=acq) in the Amazon API Gateway docs.

 ![Your final project - an affirmation app](images/demo.png)